corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 [CordaRPCConnection](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCConnection.html) has a `proxy` method that takes an RPC username and password and returns a [CordaRPCOps](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/core/messaging/CordaRPCOps.html) object that you can use to interact with the node.

+Since `CordaRPCClient` is limited to `CordaRPCOps` remote interface only, if there is an intention to use the other remote interfaces Corda Node provides - [Multi RPC CLient](#multi-rpc-client) should be used.

 Here is an example of using [CordaRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html) to connect to a node and log the current time on its internal clock:

 {{< tabs name="tabs-1" >}}